 The neck is also made of maple matching that of the ribs and back.
 The fingerboard, a naturally dense and black wood typically made of ebony.
 Sometimes, on very low quality instruments it is made from a lighter and softer wood that is stained or painted black.
 Fingerboards have a small lengthwise "scoop," or concavity, slightly more pronounced on the lower strings, especially when meant for gut or synthetic strings.
 This scoop allows the string to vibrate more freely and helps to prevent buzzing against the fingerboard.

-Some old violins and some that are made to appear old or needed so because of damage, have a grafted scroll, sometimes noticeable as a glue joint between the pegbox and neck.
+Some old violins, some that are made to appear old, or ones that were damaged, have a grafted scroll, sometimes noticeable as a glue joint between the pegbox and the neck.
 On many copies of old instruments, these lines are actually scratched on.
-Unless an instrument has been left set up with its original baroque neck angle and length, any instrument made after around 1820 has had their neck grafted to a slightly increased angle, and lengthened when the tuning pitch of the orchestra changed to a higher pitch.
+Unless an instrument has been left set up with its original baroque neck angle and length, any instrument made after around 1835-40 has had their neck grafted to a slightly increased angle, and lengthened when the tuning pitch of the orchestra changed to a higher pitch.
 The neck graft allows the original scroll to be kept with its instrument which helps to maintain its value.

 The bridge is a carefully cut piece of maple.
 It forms the lower point in the vibrating length of the strings, while the nut forms the high end.
 The bridge transmits the vibration of the strings to the body of the instrument.
-The curve or arc of the top of the bridge where the strings rest, hold the strings at the correct height above the fingerboard.
-This curve allows for the bow to play separately on each string with the bow.
-The Sound post which can be seen through the treble f-hole is often referred to as the "soul" of the violin and must be positioned just right for the best sound.
+The curve or arc of the top of the bridge where the strings rest, holds the strings at the correct height above the fingerboard.
+This curve (along with the narrow "C" bout) allows for the bow to play separately on each string with the bow.
+The Sound post which can be seen through the treble f-hole is often referred to as the "soul" of the violin, it must be positioned just right for the best sound.
 It is made from spruce and set into the instrument with a special tool that allows for adjustment.
 It should never be glued in.
 It fits precisely inside the instrument between the back and top, below the treble foot of the bridge, which it helps support.
 It also transmits vibrations between the top and the back of the instrument.
 The soundpost, can be adjusted slightly in any direction in connection to the bridge to change the instrument to be brighter, darker, or have a faster or slower response.
+There is no "proper" location for the post, only what makes the instrument sound it's bet to the player.

 The tailpiece holds the bottom ends if the strings to the lower bout of the violin with the addition of the tailgut, which loops around the endpin and fits into a hole in the bottom rib and block.
 The E string on the violin, will usually have a fine tuner - a metal lever which is adjusted by a small screw that is turned by the fingers.
 Fine tuners can also be used on the other strings, if the strings are made from steel or synthetic materials.
 On student instruments, the tuners are often built into the tailpiece.
 Some people use just one tuner while others use them on all four strings.